-James Hemings (1765-1801) was a chef de cuisine, trained in Paris, yet he was born into slavery and lived much of his life enslaved.
-His story is at once painful and triumphant, and his culinary legacy looms large.
+James Hemings (1765-1801) was a chef de cuisine, trained in Paris.
+Yet he was born into slavery and lived much of his life enslaved.
+His story is at once painful and triumphant, and his culinary contributions are considerable.

 James Beard was an American cook, cookbook author, teacher and television personality.
 A champion of American cuisine, Beard trained generations of professional chefs – much as Hemings did in the Monticello kitchen.
 Today, receiving a James Beard Award is the culinary equivalent to winning an Oscar.